 They’re rectangular metal plaques, painted blue with white letters and each corner has a yellow five-pointed star.

 This element is present in the entire neighbourhood: in its name, in the Portuguese pavement, in the wrought iron decoration, in the tile panels and in other decorative pieces.

-The reason behind it was a tribute to the businessman that wanted to make the Campus Stellae (field of the star), one of the potential etymological origins of Santiago de Compostela.
+The reason behind it was a tribute that the businessman wanted to make to the Campus Stellae (field of the star), one of the potential etymological origins of Santiago de Compostela.